gohugoio/hugo/content/contribute/documentation.md

 > Without the threat of punishment, there is no joy in flight. - [Kobo Abe][abe]

 {{% note "Blockquotes `!=` Admonitions" %}}
 Previous versions of Hugo documentation used blockquotes to draw attention to text.
-[This is *not* the intended semantic use of the `<blockquote>` element](http://html5doctor.com/cite-and-blockquote-reloaded/).
+This is *not* the [intended semantic use of `<blockquote>`](http://html5doctor.com/cite-and-blockquote-reloaded/).
 Use blockquotes when quoting.
 To note or warn your user of specific information, use the admonition shortcodes that follow.
 {{% /note %}}

 ## Admonitions